-BitePRO® Scratch and Bite Resistant Arm Guards have been specifically designed to protect mental health care professionals, especial educational needs teachers and special needs parents.
+BitePRO® Scratch, Cut and Bite Resistant Arm Guards have been specifically designed to protect mental health care professionals, especial educational needs teachers and special needs parents.

-Several professionals working within fields, such as learning disabilities, challenging behaviour, autism, and care workers within mental health care and psychiatric hospitals, as well as special needs parents have been bitten in the past.
+Several professionals working with individuals displaying learning disabilities, challenging behaviour or autism spectrum disorder, as well as special needs parents have been cut, scratched or bitten in the past.

-Human bite injuries can become infected and there is the risk that an injured person could be infected.
-Transmissions of viruses, such as Hepatitis B, Hepatitis C or HIV are also a risk.
+Did you know that human bite injuries can become infected?
+Did you know there is the risk that an injured person could be infected?
+Yes, even transmissions of viruses, such as Hepatitis B, Hepatitis C or HIV are also a realistic risk.

 The American Journal of Forensic Medicine and Pathology stated once that human bite injuries represent 1% of all emergency department admissions in the United States.
 1% of all emergency department admissions is overall an incredibly high number.

-However, BitePRO® Scratch, Pinch and Bite Resistant Arm Guards & Clothing have proven to effectively assist in protecting against these risks and thus the potential and realistic consequences of a bite from a human.
+BitePRO® Scratch, Pinch and Bite Resistant Arm Guards & Jackets have proven to effectively assist in protecting against these risks and thus the potential and realistic consequences of a bite from a human.

 Some of our protective garments have been designed to be worn ‘covertly’, underneath your normal garment, especially if you wish to wear such garment during your entire day at work or longer periods of time.

-Other arm guard models have been designed to be put on quickly when a situation requires you to seek additional protection, usually before you engage with a patient or pupil.
+Our bite resistant arm guard models have been designed to be put on quickly when a situation requires you to seek additional protection, usually before you engage with a patient, pupil or service user.
 They can then be kept in a desk draw, hang up on the wall, or be individually issued to all staff.
 They can be taken off within seconds when they are no longer required.

 I personally believe that anyone working in any of the above highlighted environments have a moral right to do their job as safely as possible and hence be equipped appropriately.